waynemwashuma/spartial-structures/README.md

-# quadree demo
+# Quadree demo

- this is a quadtree demo on 2d canvas
+ This is a quadtree demo on 2d canvas.